scipy-lectures/scientific-python-lectures/advanced/scikit-learn/index.rst

 K-means clustering
 -------------------

-Note that their exists many different clustering criteria and associated algorithm.
 The simplest clustering algorithm is the k-means.

 ::